treasurenetprotocol/treasurenet-docs/docs/assets/tat_mint/wellmanagement.md

 ### Change of Benefit Ratio

 a.
-To distribute the benefit percentage among specific wells, you can select the desired wells and open a pop-up window by clicking on ‘Change Benefit’ in the action bar.
+To distribute the benefit percentage among specific wells, you can select the desired wells and open a pop-up window by clicking on 'Change Benefit' in the action bar.
 This window allows you to adjust the allocation of the benefit percentage for the selected wells.

 b.
 To proceed with sharing the benefits, follow these steps:

-1. Click on ‘Share to benefit.’
+1. Click on 'Share to benefit'.

 ![changebenefit1.png](/img/docs/changebenefit1.png)

    i.
-If you wish to share the benefits with individual users, select ‘No.’ ii.
-If you prefer to share the benefits with a decentralized application (DAPP), select ‘Yes.’
+If you wish to share the benefits with individual users, select 'No'. ii.
+If you prefer to share the benefits with a decentralized application (DAPP), select 'Yes'.

 ![changebenefit2-account.png](/img/docs/ChangeBenefit2-account.png)